- Introduction To Changes For Landlords In England From 1 October 2015

 Except smoke and CO alarms which are required immediately and apply to almost all tenancies, as a general rule, unless otherwise stated and subject to the next paragraph, the legislation in this series only applies to an assured shorthold tenancy granted for a dwelling-house in England on or after 1 October 2015 including a written renewal on or after that date.
 The rules do not apply where an assured shorthold tenancy becomes a statutory periodic tenancy on or after 1 October 2015 where the original fixed term tenancy was granted before the 1 October 2015.

-From 1 October 2018, the new rules discussed in most of this series will apply to ALL assured shorthold tenancies in England including any that were granted before 1 October 2015 (or went statutory periodic).
-The only exception to this 3 year rule is the prescribed information which can seen in the article.
+From 1 October 2018, some of the new rules discussed in this series will apply to ALL assured shorthold tenancies in England including any that were granted before 1 October 2015 (or went statutory periodic).
+Each rule is independently discussed in respect of its application from 1 October 2018.